Saukkoriipi/PrivateAI-PilotChat/README.md

 Then:

 * Speak your ATC instruction.
-* The system transcribes, interprets, and responds with a synthetic pilot voice.
+* The system will transcribe your audio, interpret the command, save it as structured JSON, and respond with a synthetic pilot voice.

 ---